As the year draws to a close, it’s time to look at digital marketing campaigns of the year. Who led the digital marketing space?

 Market research has shown that Millennials and Generation Z don’t take kindly to old-school advertising.
 But they do follow social media influencers, who they see as authentic.

-KFC skillfully used these, sponsoring a road trip led by Instagram influencers, who listened to GPS navigation along with Colonel Sanders’s southern-inflected directions.
+KFC skillfully used these, sponsoring a road trip led by Instagram influencers, who listened to GPS navigation along with Colonel Sanders’s southern-inflected directions to help boost online visibility greatly for the chicken brand.

 Other innovations?
 Robots manning (working…) the drive-throughs, utilizing artificial intelligence to make over their employers’ voices into Colonel Sanders southern speech, and virtual reality training programs held in escape rooms.